7 popular questions about promoting your business on LinkedIn

 Begin your LinkedIn efforts by running several LinkedIn searches, looking for prospects by job title, name, company or location.
 If you can afford a LinkedIn Premium account (or even better, a Sales Navigator account), you will get beefier search capabilities and the ability to organize prospects.

 After you identify prospects, you will want to reach out to them with a personalized connection request and a well-crafted follow-up message.
+You can also use tools that allow you to automate such processes.

 2. How can businesses use LinkedIn to find new partners?